Bringing Your Time and Effort to Life

 Get a Handle on Levels

-Slam the levels to push the data to the left of the histogram and get a black sky.
+Slam the levels to push the data to the left of the histogram window and get a black sky.
 How hard is that, right?
-There are two problems with this methodology.
-The sky isn’t black, and you’ll be introducing additional noise when you try to bring out the darker details of your object using curves.
+The problems with this method is that the sky isn’t black, and you’ll be introducing additional noise when you try to bring out the darker details of your object using curves.
 There are some tricks to levels that will help you get the most out of your hard work.

 - Use the eyedropper tool to mark what will be the darkest spot of your image by holding the SHIFT key while clicking in a dark spot.
 This spot should be between stars and not contain any nebulosity from your object.
 Now on your infotab (click Window–> Info form the menu bar), you’ll see values for Red, Green and Blue.